sonata-project/SonataBlockBundle/Resources/doc/reference/cache.rst

   only one value. (remove all block where profile.media.id == 3 is used.)
 * ``sonata.cache.memcached``: use memcached as a backend, shared across multiple hosts
 * ``sonata.cache.apc``: use apc from PHP runtime, cannot be shared across multiple hosts, and it is not suitable to store high volume of data
-* ``sonata.cache.esi``: use a ESI compatible backend to store the cache, like Varnish
+* ``sonata.cache.esi``: use an ESI compatible backend to store the cache, like Varnish
-* ``sonata.cache.ssi``: use a SSI compatible backend to store the cache, like Apache or Nginx
+* ``sonata.cache.ssi``: use an SSI compatible backend to store the cache, like Apache or Nginx

 Cache configuration
 ~~~~~~~~~~~~~~~~~~~